-Well designed ground source heat pumps have a design life of 20+ years and require only a minimal amount of maintenance.
-However it is important that the whole system is checked, ideally before the heating season starts in earnest.
+Well designed ground source heat pumps require only a minimal amount of maintenance, however, it is important that the whole system is checked.

-• Check the inhibitor levels and ensure no corrosion or degredation has occurred.
+- Check the inhibitor levels and ensure no corrosion or degradation has occurred.

-• Check the pressure of the system; Kensa recommends that it is above 2 bar.
+- Check the pressure of the ground and heating system; Kensa recommends that it is above 2 bar.

 Renewable Energy Collectors